nuuuwan/news_lk3_data/README.md

 *2024-05-29 11:19:00* · [`economynextcom`](https://economynext.com/permanent-residence-for-persons-of-sri-lanka-descent-foreign-spouses-165234/) · `en`

-ECONOMYNEXT – Persons of Sri Lanka descent, including those who have renounced their citizenship and foreign spouses would be able to get permanent residence status, under regulations gazetted by the ministry of public security.
+ECONOMYNEXT – Persons of Sri Lanka descent, including those who have renounced their citizenship, and foreign spouses would be able to get permanent residence status, under regulations gazetted by the ministry of public security.

-A person of Sri Lankan descent or “whose citizenship of sri Lanka has ceased under sections 19, 20 or 21

-of the Citizenship Act” as well as a foreign spouse would be eligible to apply after six months of marriage under the new regulations.
+A person of Sri Lankan descent or “whose citizenship of sri Lanka has ceased under sections 19, 20 or 21 of the Citizenship Act” as well as a foreign spouse would be eligible to apply after six months of marriage under the new regulations.

 However, if the marriage is dissolved before 5 years, the PR status would automatically cease.

-A person of Sri Lanka descent is someone whose, parents, grand parents or great grand parents who were born or were or are still citizens of the island.
+A person of Sri Lanka descent is someone whose parents, grand parents or great grand parents were born in or are still citizens of the island.

 A fee of 1,000 dollars would be charged.
 Children would also be allowed PR status at 400 dollars.